 A sense of dread suffuses the lone work installed in White Rainbow’s smaller gallery space.
 Sleeping Boy (2015) is a rare foray into sculpture for Koizumi, which was made following the birth of the artist’s son.
 Just as the threat of flashbacks haunt the military veterans, Koizumi was plagued by fear of his son dying.
 He realised he had a primal instinct to protect his son.
 To deal with his anxiety, every night Koizumi copied the shape of his son’s head, hands, and feet, subsequently producing a clay sculpture.

 For Koizumi, medals are the only way to celebrate military personnel, which in turn value heroism, bravery and sacrifice.
 What goes unrewarded is the struggle with weakness and vulnerability after the fact.
 Koizumi tries to redress this here in his poetic portrait of military veterans, and in his own deep psychological fears surrounding the safety of his family.

-The accompanying catalogue on Meiro Koizumi includes essays by writer and critic XXXX, and installation photographs.
+The exhibition ran from 22 November 2018 – 12 January 2019.
+The accompanying catalogue on Meiro Koizumi includes essays by Dr Isobel Harbison an in-conversation between Meiro Koizumi and Jason Waite, and installation photographs.